GC-public-projects/FloatingButton/README.md

 ## MyFloatingComposable (composable)
-Button that will be added to the ComposeView
+Button that will be added to the ComposeView of the service

 ### Purpose
 Display a floating button over all the other apps.
 As the ComposeView was setup with the param type "TYPE_APPLICATION_OVERLAY", all its content is floating.